 Making the world a better place costs money!
 Fundraising and money-earning are important parts of the Bronze, Silver and Gold Awards.
 Besides helping defray the cost of your project, money-earning teaches important life skills such as goal setting, budgeting and team-building.
-Get started today!
+Review the Money Earning Guidelines and submit an online Money Earning Activity Form to get started today!

 Girl Scouts, Hornets’ Nest Council is pleased to provide scholarships to current high school seniors attending college next fall.
 Please review the listing of scholarships and the requirements for each.

 The online application for scholarships is currently closed.
 Please check back for 2021 scholarships in November.

 For more information regarding scholarships, please contact firstname.lastname@example.org or (704)731-6500.